The Secretary of State was asked—

 I thank the Minister for his reply, but can he tell us what steps he is taking to ensure that British citizens returning from high-risk countries are fully aware of the need to self-isolate on their return?
 Will he also promise that any advice that he gives is shared with the Governments of the devolved Parliaments and Assemblies, and also the territories and dependencies?
 They all need advice, support and help during this very difficult time for our country.

 I thank my hon.
 Friend for that question, and he raises an extremely good and important point, as always.
 All aircraft flying into the United Kingdom will have an announcement on the symptoms and what to do if any passengers have those symptoms.
 In the UK, that has been enforced by a notice to airmen filed with the Civil Aviation Authority.
 In addition, the Government have made sure there are posters and leaflets containing public health information in all international airports, ports and international train stations.
-The need to self-isolate when people have those symptoms is critical, and I will take up his suggestion and make sure that is propagated to all the other Administrations to which he referred.
+The need to self-isolate when people have those symptoms is critical, and I will take up his suggestion and make sure that advice is propagated to all the other Administrations to which he referred.

-Will the Minister and the Home Secretary pass on huge thanks to the Home Office staff, the Border Force staff and the police, who are working immensely hard on the response to the coronavirus?
+Will the Minister and the Home Secretary pass on huge thanks to Home Office staff, Border Force staff and the police, who are working immensely hard on the response to the coronavirus?
 Given that other countries have mandatory quarantines in place for people arriving and that the Government in this country withdrew on 13 March the previous advice for travellers coming from high-risk countries such as Italy to self-isolate, does the Minister accept that it is hard to understand why there is no guidance on self-isolation on a precautionary basis for travellers coming from high-risk countries?
 Will he and Home Secretary look at that issue again?
 Will they also work with the Home Affairs Committee to ensure that they can attend remote meetings to answer our questions during this crisis?

 First, may I echo the right hon.
 Lady’s comments about the fantastic work being done by civil servants and staff of various Executive agencies?
 As she has said, they are doing an incredible job in very difficult circumstances.
 On mandatory self-isolation for people returning from high-risk countries, she is right to say that the advice changed.
 However, let me reassure her by saying that it is under continual and ongoing scientific evaluation.
 The Home Secretary and I have both asked recently for refreshed scientific advice, and that is being monitored almost daily.
 If the scientific advice says that the safety of our country requires a further change in policy, we will certainly do that in response.